Bunheads: Music

+Renewal and cancellation

 On August 17, 2012, Bunheads received a renewal for the "back end" of the first season (eight additional episodes).
 Bunheads returned on January 7, 2013, after Switched at Birth.
 On June 4, 2013, it was announced that Bunheads was one of 31 selected productions to receive California's Film and Television Tax Credit.
 Earning $5.82 million, the money would help fund a second season should the show be renewed.
 On July 4, 2013, it was announced that the sets were torn down, leading some reporters to speculate that the show would be canceled.
 ABC Family later confirmed that it was officially cancelled on July 22, 2013.